gtech/tolerance/README.md

 ## Setup

 Tolerance uses AI to score content.
-You need an API key from [OpenRouter](https://openrouter.ai/).
+You need an API key from [OpenRouter](https://openrouter.ai/) (or any other OpenAI compatible endpoint).

 1. Create an account at [openrouter.ai](https://openrouter.ai/)
 2. Go to Keys → Create Key